-- If you have the flu and need to see the doctor, wear a facemask to protect others in the waiting room.
+- If you have the flu and need to see the doctor, wear a facemask to protect others in the waiting area.

 - Consider wearing a mask in crowded settings if the flu is widespread in your community or if you are at high risk for flu complications.

 - When you're done wearing the mask, throw it away and wash your hands.
-Do not wear a facemask more than once.
+Never reuse a facemask.